-A signed agreement with the district showing that the teacher will complete all ESOL endorsement coursework and obtain the Kansas ESOL endorsement within five years.
-The five year time line begins the first day of the first class on the plan of study.
-Starting with plans of study initiated after September 20, 2013, the endorsement must be obtained within three years.
+A signed agreement with the district showing that the teacher will complete all ESOL endorsement coursework and obtain the Kansas ESOL endorsement within three years.
+The three year time line begins the first day of the first class on the plan of study.

 Teachers must make ANNUAL progress toward completion.
-Teachers must complete at least one course each 12 month period and must receive a passing score of 138 or higher on the PRAXIS, and apply for/receive the ESOL endorsement from TLA within five years from the date they first began the endorsement program.
+Teachers must complete at least one course each 12 month period and must receive a passing score of 138 or higher on the PRAXIS, and apply for/receive the ESOL endorsement from TLA within three years from the date they first began the endorsement program.
+For audit, provide documentation from the college showing the any courses completed and claimed on the ESOL Endorsement Plan of Study.

-For the 2017-18 school year, annual progress will be fulfilled if the teacher has taken a class in any of the following college semesters:
+For the 2018-19 school year, annual progress will be fulfilled if the teacher has taken a class in any of the following college semesters:

-- Spring 2017

-- Summer 2017

-- Fall 2017

 - Spring 2018

+- Summer 2018

+- Fall 2018

+- Spring 2019